5 things you should know:

+It can sometimes feel embarrassing or like you want to drink a lot as well.
 You might feel like you have to take care of your parents when they drink too much.
 Or you might end up looking after your brothers or sisters because your parents can't.

 Alcoholism is an illness, so alcoholics usually need medical treatment or professional help to stop drinking.
 They could get this help from a doctor or therapist.